 Students in an IB program receive career coaching from the Center for Global Business, including resume review, cover letter assistance, and personalized career counseling.
 This assistance includes individual work with students on incorporating their international experience into their personal brand and professional narrative.
 For more information, or to work with an adviser, make an appointment at www.calendly.com/cgb-advising.

 Students enrolled in an international business major, minor, or certificate have access to the International Business Community on Canvas, containing information on prospective employment, travel experiences, community members, events, and other opportunities.
 The site provides discussion boards for sharing experiences and a Job Board exclusively for international business students.

 If you are a current student and do not have access to this community on Canvas, please contact us.

 The Center offers an annual mentor program for international business and global management students to help them craft and pursue your goals for the future.
 Students are paired with mentors whose geographic or professional focus aligns with their interests.
-Students interested in a mentor should complete this form before the first day of class.

 Online Portfolio Support